-Cryptocurrency and its underlying technology, blockchain, are currently one of the most popular topics in the world.
+At the moment, cryptocurrency and the technology behind it, blockchain, are two of the most talked-about things in the world.
 But what do you know about it?
 And more importantly, does it have any impact on your credit score?

 There's no doubt that cryptocurrency is making waves in the financial world.
 More and more people are buying and trading it, and the number of merchants accepting this form of payment is growing.
 But if you're considering dipping your toes into the cryptocurrency waters, one thing to consider is how it might affect your credit.
 The answer depends on the type of cryptocurrency you own, what you do with it, and if you used credit to purchase it.

 Your credit score is a number that represents how risky it is to lend you money.
 It's used to determine whether you're likely to repay a debt.
 The higher the number, the more likely you'll pay it back.

 Your credit score affects all kinds of financial decisions you might want to make.
 One big one is getting a mortgage or auto loan.
-The better your credit score is, the better the terms you'll get on those loans.
+The better your credit score is, the better terms you'll get on those loans.
 A bad score could mean you're denied altogether.

 You can repair your credit score in less than 30 days by disputing the negative items on your credit report that are bringing down your score.
 The process is simple and can result in an excellent credit score in as little as four weeks.

 You can do this yourself by using one of the many online software programs that walk you through the process step-by-step.
 Or, you can use a reputable company with credit repair services to help you with the process.

 The reason these companies can help you improve your credit score quickly is that they know which disputes will be effective and which ones won't.
-They employ experts who know how to dispute items on your credit report so that they are removed by the bureaus, thus increasing your credit rating.
+They hire people who know how to dispute things on your credit report so that the bureaus will take them off and your credit score will go up.

 The Ways Cryptocurrency Affects Your Credit